 A neutral is an imaginary point where all wires meet in an electrical system (generally at each fixture’s socket).

-The purpose of neutral grounding is to keep all systems in balance by preventing one side from becoming electrically charged more than another.
+The purpose of neutral grounding is to keep all systems in balance by preventing one side from becoming electrically charged more than the other.
 Its job is to carry the return current.
 The circuit isn’t complete without this wire.

 Watch this video to learn an in-depth overview of earthing.